Pankit-Kaushik/project2/README.md

 # New Project

-This priject was created from local system.
+This priject was created from local system..